 What is User Datagram Protocol?
 UDP file transfer (User Datagram Protocol) is related to TCP in that they are both based on the same IP stack.
-UDP however does not have the same network overhead as TCP which can make it several orders of magnitude more efficient than TCP when performing file transfers under conditions of high latency and/or packet loss.
+UDP file transfers, however, do not have the same network overhead as TCP which can make it several orders of magnitude more efficient than TCP when performing file transfers under conditions of high latency and/or packet loss.

 JSCAPE offers UDP file transfer capabilities in it's managed file transfer (MFT) software utilizing the Accelerated File Transfer Protocol (AFTP).
 AFTP is a hybrid TCP/UDP file transfer protocol developed by JSCAPE.
 AFTP enables users to accelerate file transfers over high speed networks that are unable to fully utilize network throughput due to high latency and/or packet loss.